 Direct Impacts: Approximately 100 large businesses hold Title V permits and a fee increase would affect these permit holders directly.
-Estimated impacts are based on the assumption that DEQ identified all facilities subject to the Title V program.
+Estimated impacts are based on the assumption that DEQ identified all facilities subject to the Title V program and that the number of Title V permits and facility emissions remain constant.